Journal of Global Change Data & Discovery2023.7(4):406-416

 trees in Luoyang town with slope aspect

-Figure 8 Map of spatial distribution and aspect of ancient ginkgo trees in Luoyang town
+Figure 8 Distribution map of ancient ginkgo trees with aspect in Luoyang town

 4.2.6 Relationships with Waterbodies